-When left untreated, GERD can form into a condition called Barrett’s syndrome, which increases the risk of esophageal cancer.
+When left untreated, GERD can form into Barrett’s syndrome, which increases the risk of esophageal cancer.

 How Does GERD Surgery Work?

-GERD surgery is recommended to treat severe complications from GERD, which can include inflammation of the esophagus, bleeding, and ulcers.
-Over time, scars from tissue damage can form, which can make it difficult to swallow normally.
+GERD surgery is recommended to treat severe complications from GERD, including esophagus inflammation, bleeding, and ulcers.
+Over time, scars from tissue damage can form, making it difficult to swallow normally.

 General surgeons usually only operate on GERD sufferers as a last resort.
 Your doctor will first attempt management through dietary and lifestyle changes.
 If this road to recovery is fruitless, surgery can be useful to help relieve severe GERD symptoms.

 There are a few distinct types of GERD surgeries.
 Let’s look at two of the most common now.

 The LES is tightened and reinforced during this procedure, which is the standard treatment for GERD.
 The surgery is performed as an open operation.
 The surgeon first makes an incision in your stomach to access the esophagus’s lower portion.
 The upper portion of the stomach is then wrapped around the outside of the lower esophagus to strengthen the LES.

 This surgery method works the same way as the open version; only the incisions are smaller.